atomist/sdm/README.md

 ```

 ### Dry Run Editors
-More elaborate editors use helper APIs on top of the `Project` API such as Atomist's microgrammar API and ANTLR integration.
+More elaborate editors use helper APIs on top of the `Project` API such as Atomist's [microgrammar](https://github.com/atomist/microgrammar) API and [ANTLR](https://github.com/atomist/antlr-ts) integration.

-There's also an important capability of "dry run editing": Performing an edit on a branch, and then either raising either a PR or an issue, depending on build success or failure.
+There's also an important capability called "dry run editing": Performing an edit on a branch, and then either raising either a PR or an issue, depending on build success or failure.
 This allows us to safely apply edits across many repositories.
 There's a simple wrapper function to enable this:

 ```typescript
 export const tryToUpgradeSpringBootVersion: HandleCommand = dryRunEditor<UpgradeSpringBootParameters>(